awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 Kubernetes version 1\.13 is now deprecated on Amazon EKS\.
 On **June 30th, 2020**, Kubernetes version 1\.13 will no longer be supported on Amazon EKS\.
 On or after this date, you will no longer be able to create new 1\.13 clusters, and all existing Amazon EKS clusters running Kubernetes version 1\.13 will eventually be automatically updated to version 1\.14\.
 We recommend that you update any 1\.13 clusters to version 1\.14 or later in order to avoid service interruption\.
 For more information, see [Amazon EKS version deprecation](kubernetes-versions.md#version-deprecation)\.
 Kubernetes API versions available through Amazon EKS are officially supported by AWS, until we remove the ability to create clusters using that version\.
 This is true even if upstream Kubernetes is no longer supporting a version available on Amazon EKS\.
 We backport security fixes that are applicable to the Kubernetes versions supported on Amazon EKS\.
 Existing clusters are always supported, and Amazon EKS will automatically update your cluster to a supported version if you have not done so manually by the version end of life date\.
    + **Cluster service role** – Choose the Amazon EKS cluster role to allow the Kubernetes control plane to manage AWS resources on your behalf\.
 For more information, see [Amazon EKS cluster IAM role](service_IAM_role.md)\.
    + **Secrets encryption** – \(Optional\) Choose to enable envelope encryption of Kubernetes secrets using the AWS Key Management Service \(AWS KMS\)\.
 If you enable envelope encryption, the Kubernetes secrets are encrypted using the customer master key \(CMK\) that you select\.
 The CMK must be symmetric, created in the same region as the cluster, and if the CMK was created in a different account, the user must have access to the CMK\.
 For more information, see [Allowing users in other accounts to use a CMK](https://docs.aws.amazon.com/kms/latest/developerguide/key-policy-modifying-external-accounts.html) in the *AWS Key Management Service Developer Guide*\.

       Kubernetes secrets encryption with an AWS KMS CMK requires Kubernetes version 1\.13 or later\.
 If no keys are listed, you must create one first\.
 For more information, see [Creating keys](https://docs.aws.amazon.com/kms/latest/developerguide/create-keys.html)\.
+**Note**
+By default, the `create-key` command creates a [symmetric key](https://docs.aws.amazon.com/kms/latest/developerguide/symmetric-asymmetric.html) with a key policy that gives the account's root user admin access on AWS KMS actions and resources\.
+If you want to scope down the permissions, make sure that the `kms:DescribeKey` and `kms:CreateGrant` actions are permitted on the key policy for the principal that will be calling the `create-cluster` API\.
+ Amazon EKS does not support the key policy condition [https://docs.aws.amazon.com/kms/latest/developerguide/policy-conditions.html#conditions-kms-grant-is-for-aws-resource](https://docs.aws.amazon.com/kms/latest/developerguide/policy-conditions.html#conditions-kms-grant-is-for-aws-resource)\.
+Creating a cluster will not work if this action is in the key policy statement\.
+**Warning**
+Deletion of the CMK will permanently put the cluster in a degraded state\.
+If any CMKs used for cluster creation are scheduled for deletion, verify that this is the intended action before deletion\.
+Once the key is deleted, there is no path to recovery for the cluster\.
    + **Tags** – \(Optional\) Add any tags to your cluster\.
 For more information, see [Tagging your Amazon EKS resources](eks-using-tags.md)\.

 1. Select **Next**\.